 Make sure, that the message aligns with the purpose of the chat and may already contain overall information / next steps for the team.

-Setup a chat Preset
+Set-up a Teams chat Preset

 Chat behavior and subsequent actions after posting the chat to MS Teams, depend solely on the preconfigured Preset (keyword: built-in automation).